-We love this easy skillet meal over tortilla chips and loaded with all sorts of favorite fajita or taco toppings, but you could absolutely use the filling in quesadillas, fajitas, tacos, burritos, over rice, or just by itself.
+We love this easy skillet meal over tortilla chips and loaded with all sorts of favorite fajita or taco toppings.
+However, you could absolutely use the filling in quesadillas, fajitas, tacos, burritos, over rice, or just by itself.

-That’s a bold statement to make, so let’s just say it’s the perfect meal for a busy night when you need dinner on the table fast and want it to be exceptionally tasty.
+That’s a bold statement to make.
+Let’s just say it’s the perfect meal for a busy night when you need dinner on the table fast and want it to be exceptionally tasty.

 And I don’t know about you, but I’m glad the Thanksgiving recipe craze is behind us.
 I’m ready to chill out and share some of my favorite easy dinner recipes this month + a few holiday treats that will make you cry, they are so delicious.

 One Year Ago: Holiday Fruit Soup